Rivy-ri/OESC-project/ReadMe.txt

 	* TestCase- contain test case in .rtf and .pdf format

 2. How to install app and set up database:
-	- How to install is located in Documentation>Oesc Documentation.pdf as 4th point
+	- How to install is located in Oesc Documentation.pdf as 4th point